jkempf42/kube-volttron/cluster-config/README.md

 Prior to installing the cluster, the VMs require some additional configuration.

+### Find the public IP addresses of `gateway-node` and `central-node`

+You will need these for configuring the Wireguard VPN.
+If both nodes are running in VirtualBox VMs on the same site local network, then the IP address should be the address on the interface with the smallest number as the last character in it's name, for example `enp0s3`.
+You can use `ip address` to find it.

+If the `central-node is running on a cloud VM, the public IP address should be on the dashboard for the VM.
+For example, in Azure, it is located in a field with title *Public IP address:*.
+The public address of the `gateway-node` depends on whether you are running in a corporate LAN or accessing the Internet through an ISP network.
+If you are running in a corporate LAN, ask your IP support people what you should use for your public IP address.
+If you are connecting through an ISP, as described above, you can find your address at `whatsmyip.org`

+Write down both addresses somewhere.

 ### Disable any local firewalls

 Unless one or the other of your VMs is directly connected to the Internet